-You might have seen some updates from us recently about account migration to cover a no trade-deal Brexit.
+You may have seen some updates from us recently about account migrations in preparation for Brexit.
 Our intention is to make sure that your experience isn’t interrupted, and that you can continue to use Revolut Business as normal.

-So that we’re fully prepared, we’re going to start moving our business customers in Central and Eastern Europe to our new, licensed European entity before the end of the Brexit transition period in December 2020.
-We know that you’ll have some questions about this, which is why we’ve tried to answer the most frequent in this post.
+So that we’re fully prepared, we’re going to start moving our European business customers to our new, licensed European entity before the end of the Brexit transition period in December 2020.
+We know that you’ll have some questions about this, so we’ve tried to answer the most common in this post.

 What is Revolut doing to prepare for Brexit?

-We have been planning to make sure our users are unaffected by any Brexit outcome.
-We have set up a licensed European company which we will transfer all non-UK customers to in the case of a No Deal Brexit, enabling us to continue offering the same Revolut services.
+We have been planning to make sure that, as far as possible, our users are unaffected by Brexit.
+We have set up a licensed European company to which we will transfer all non-UK customers following Brexit, and will continue to offer the same Revolut services.

 Why is Revolut able to move my account to the European company?

-We have the right to transfer our legal relationship from our UK company to our European company under our terms and conditions.
-We take the responsibility of this right seriously, and are only exercising it here so that we can protect our customers from the risks of a possible No Deal Brexit.
+Our terms and conditions allow us to transfer our legal relationship from our UK company to our European company.
+We take this responsibility very seriously, and are doing so to protect our customers and ensure continuity of service after Brexit.

-We will only transfer any of your and our rights or obligations under the agreement, if we reasonably think that this won't have a significant negative effect on your rights under these terms and conditions, or if we need to do so to meet any legal or regulatory requirements.
+We will only transfer your and our rights or obligations under the agreement, where we reasonably think that this won't have a significant negative effect on your rights under these terms and conditions, or if we need to do so to keep any legal or regulatory requirements.
 If you are unhappy about being transferred for whatever reason, you can close your account for free by reaching out to our support team (but we hope this won’t be the case!).

 What will happen to my account when it is migrated?

-You can still receive payments to your old GB IBAN for two months, however, after this time, payments will be returned to the sender.
+You can still receive payments to your old GB IBAN for six months, however, after this time, payments will be returned to the sender.
 It is important that you update your IBAN details if required.
-Your money will be safeguarded according to similar rules as in the UK, however the money will be held in different banks, as we won’t be allowed to hold the money in the UK if it leaves the European Economic Area (EEA).
-Rest assured, we will safeguard your money in similar tier-one banks located in the EEA.
+Your money will be safeguarded according to similar rules in the UK, however the money will be held in different banks, as we won’t be allowed to hold the money in the UK if it leaves the EEA.
+Rest assured, we will safeguard your money in similar tier-one banks located within the EEA.

 I have been asked to submit new documents about myself, my business partners, or my business.
 Why do I need to do this?